pietroferrara/2020_PO1_trial/Readme.md

 Pietro is here
-Giulio is here as well
+Giulio is here as well still alive